HomeTop HeadlinesFOX News Crew Caught Red-Handed on Street Camera

 Scale of China’s Monitoring Apparatus

-A recent report from the Australian Strategic Policy Institute estimated hundreds of millions of cameras in operation across the country, with Beijing increasingly bolting AI-driven face-scanning and movement-tracking tools onto the existing network.
+A recent report from the Australian Strategic Policy Institute estimated that hundreds of millions of cameras were in operation across the country, with Beijing increasingly adding AI-driven face-scanning and movement-tracking tools to the existing network.
 Baier’s segment leaned heavily on the scale of China’s monitoring apparatus.

 Documents from a Shanghai district cited in the ASPI findings describe plans to let AI-powered cameras and drones “automatically discover and intelligently enforce the law” — which, in the case of FOX’s rental car, appears to be working exactly as advertised.
 China reportedly films and publicly shames people caught jaywalking, though reports also suggest jaywalking remains a rampant issue in major Chinese cities.